 Support & Treatment

-Considering Behavioral Health Supports and Treatment during COVID-19
+Considering Behavioral Health Supports and Treatment

 It’s estimated that around 25% of the people in the U.S. will experience some type of mental health disorder in their life.
 Many of us have experiences with depression, anxiety disorders, substance use disorders, sleep disorders, and many other psychological or psychiatric difficulties.
 Similarly, children can experience a wide array of mental health problems including various forms of anxiety disorders, mood disorders, school-related difficulties, and attention deficit disorders.